PaulskPt/MQTT_UnoR4W_and_Presto/README.md

 3. If needed, customize the items in the file ```secret.json``` (defaults, see paragraph "Software functionalities" below)

-After the installation of each device has been successful, you can disconnected the devices from your pc.
+After the installation of each device has been successful, you can disconnect the devices from your pc.
 Then power each device from a 5 Volt DC source or a battery.

 ## Usage